logzio/prometheus-alerts-migrator/README.md

 2. Navigate to the project directory.
 3. Run the controller `make run-local`.

-### ConfigMap Format
+### ConfigMap format
 The controller is designed to process ConfigMaps containing Prometheus alert rules.
 These ConfigMaps must be annotated with a specific key that matches the value of the `ANNOTATION` environment variable for the controller to process them.

-### Example ConfigMap
+### Example rules configMap

-Below is an example of how a ConfigMap should be structured:
+Below is an example of how a rules configMap should be structured:

 ```yaml
 apiVersion: v1